search-icon

-The Issue of the Silver Labrador
+Designer Dogs — The Issue of the Silver Labrador

-Frances O Smith, DVM, PhD Chair, Labrador Retriever Club, Inc. Genetics Committee
+Frances O Smith, DVM, PhD, Chair, Labrador Retriever Club, Inc. Genetics Committee

-It is the opinion of the Labrador Retriever Club, Inc., the AKC parent club for the breed, that a silver Labrador is not a purebred Labrador retriever.
-The pet owning public is being duped into believing that animals with this dilute coat color are desirable, purebred and rare and, therefore, warrant special notoriety or a premium purchase price.
+Recognized coat colors for purebred Labradors are black, yellow and chocolate.
+No shadings of coat color are recognized for black or chocolate Labradors in either the Labrador Standard or the current research into genetic coat colors.
+It is the opinion of the Labrador Retriever Club, Inc., the AKC parent club for the breed, that silver (or any color other than black, yellow or chocolate) Labrador is not a purebred Labrador retriever.
+The pet owning public is being duped into believing that animals with these dilute coat colors are desirable, purebred and rare and, therefore, warrant special notoriety or a premium purchase price.

-Over the past few years a limited number of breeders have advertised and sold dogs they represent to be purebred Labrador Retrievers with a dilute or gray coat color—hence the term “silver labs.”
+Over the past few years a limited number of breeders have advertised and sold dogs with a dilute or gray coat color that they represent to be purebred Labrador Retrievers —hence the term “silver labs.”
 The AKC has accepted some of these “silver labs” for registration.
 Apparently, the rationale for this decision is that the silver coat color is a shade of chocolate.
-Interestingly, the original breeders of “silver” Labradors were also involved in the Weimaraner breed.
+In addition “charcoal” has been registered as “black,” and “champagne” has been registered as yellow.
+The shadings recognized in yellow Labrador Retrievers do not depend on the presence of the dilute gene dd, but are modifiers acting on the ee gene.

 ABCDEginsi